 Blepharitis

-This is a very common ongoing condition of the eyelid margins of both eyes where inflammation of the oily glands within the upper and lower eyelids causes redness, itching and dry eye symptoms.
-It is associated with skin bacteria, rosacea of the face and in some cases, demodex infestations.
+This is a very common ongoing condition of the eyelid margins of both eyes, where inflammation of the oily glands within the upper and lower eyelids causes redness, itching, and dry eye symptoms.
+It is associated with skin bacteria, rosacea of the face, and, in some cases, Demodex infestations.
 Unfortunately, treatment of this condition requires regular lid cleaning/hygiene techniques to minimize symptoms.
-Other standard treatments include lid massage, warm compresses, eye lubrication, eye antibiotic and steroid creams and occasionally, oral antibiotics.
-Tea tree oil preparations (50% dilution) are used for demodex and newer treatment options, including steam and laser treatments are emerging.
+Other standard treatments include lid massage, warm compresses, eye lubrication, eye antibiotics, steroid creams, and, occasionally, oral antibiotics.
+Tea tree oil preparations (50% dilution) are used for Demodex, and newer treatment options, including steam and laser treatments, are emerging.

 Chalazion

 This is a swelling of oil glands in the eyelid, usually due to a blocked duct.
-Symptoms of a chalazion occur when the eyelid becomes swollen, irritated or red, or when a painless swelling develops on or under the eyelid.
-A chalazion that is large enough can rub against the eyeball, causing irritation or, rarely, vision changes.
-Chalazions occur for unknown reasons, but are most common in people with rosacea and blepharitis.
+Symptoms of a chalazion occur when the eyelid becomes swollen, irritated, or red, or when a painless swelling develops on or under the eyelid.
+A chalazion that is large enough can rub against the eyeball, irritating or, rarely, causing vision changes.
+Chalazion occurs for unknown reasons but is most common in people with rosacea and blepharitis.
 Treatment may involve applying a warm compress to the eyelid several times a day.
 Even without treatment, a chalazion usually disappears after several months.
 If it persists, a doctor may inject a corticosteroid or incise and drain the module surgically.

 Stye